GlenDC/jsonwebtoken-aws-lc/README.md

 Last but not least, you will need to set the algorithm(s) allowed for this token if you are not using `HS256`.

-Look at `examples/validation.rs` for a full working example.
+Look at `examples/validation.rs` for a  working example.